 Young Percula Clownfish are usually mostly orange and white when young.
 As the fish matures the black sections between the white stripes will darken with age.
 Captive-Bred specimens differ from their wild-caught counterparts in that their stripes are often irregular.
 These characteristics add to the uniqueness and appeal of these fish.

 The Common Clownfish is often confused with the Percula Clownfish.
 They are difficult to tell apart.
 The True Percula is a very bright orange, whereas, the Common Clownfish tends to be more drably coloured withblack eyes.
 The Percula Clownfish also has a thicker black outline to its white body stripes with orange eyes.
 Their beautiful colours and likable personalities make them a wonderful addition to reef aquariums.

 Captive-bred clownfish are very hardy and durable fish making them a perfect addition for the novice or seasoned aquarist.
 The Percula Clownfish is a good candidate for a reef aquarium.

 Clownfish are easy to breed in the home aquarium.
 The females will be the largest of the pair, and two fish will usually stay close to each other in the aquarium.
-These fish are egg layers and will deposit the eggs on a flat surface, and defend the eggs from other tank mates.
-The eggs will normally hatch in 6-11 days depending on the temperature.
-The fry must be reared in a separate aquarium on a diet of rotifers then baby brine shrimp.

 In nature, the Percula Clownfish is an omnivore.
 In an aquarium, it will readily accept most choppedmeaty foods and herbivore preparations.